 This is a short-form tongue-in-cheek parody furry adventure game, using the very friendly GB Studio.
 This is software that lets you create real, working Game Boy games.
 Seriously, you can just open the included ROM in any emulator and it works, or use the one already provided.

-This game is still in development.
+This game is still in development, slowly.
 Follow along to see it grow!
-You can also support me on Patreon to catch some extra preview content!

 - Rulent Tower v0.41 - Bunny LaunderingAug 26, 2020